 Introduction:After my adventures with the Bellcore MGR Window System I started to use X11R5 under COHERENT in 1993.
-The first implementation was done by Answer Software & Consulting (ASC) for the COHERENT 4.0 release.
+The first implementation was done by Answer Software & Consulting (ASC) for the COHERENT 4.0 release, later updated for COHERENT 4.2.
 The second implementation was done by Ready-to-Run Software Inc. (RTR) for MWC and distributed by MWC for the COHERENT 4.2 release.

 The ASC X11R5 distribution came on six 3,5" floppy disks and was pretty complete.
 It also came with some goodies like the Open Look window manager, MIT's TWM wasn't something one really would like to use, even not way back then.
 With this distribution it was possible to build the free available X11R5 software right away.